 I didn’t think I would ever feel this great again.
 Now I can wear strapless dresses.
 My shirts no longer have the peep holes near the buttons.
 I’m just so pleased with the work Dr. Downey has done.
 Bu…

-Ideal candidate for breast surgery include those with good breast health.
-Women over the age of 40 or with significant family history of breast cancer/disease would require a screening mammogram prior to any breast surgery.
+The ideal candidate for breast surgery includes those with good breast health.
+Women over the age of 40 or with a significant family history of breast cancer/disease would require a screening mammogram prior to any breast surgery.
 Women with abnormal breast complaints, such as irregular nipple discharge, skin dimpling or recent changes to the breast or any lumps or bumps should seek a work up to ensure no underlying breast pathology.

-Those who have recently given birth should wait a minimum of 6 months after birth or after breast feeding to allow the breast to settle to its final state.
+Those who have recently given birth should wait for a minimum of 6 months after birth or after breastfeeding to allow the breast to settle to its final state.
 If planning a future pregnancy, surgery may not be advisable until after.
-If future pregnancy is undecided, the risk of inability to breast feed following a breast surgery as well as changes to the breast during and after a pregnancy should be discussed and weighed.
+If future pregnancy is undecided, the risk of inability to breastfeed following a breast surgery, as well as changes to the breast during and after a pregnancy, should be discussed and weighed.

 Patients should also strive to eat healthy including a diet with adequate lean protein and vegetables.
 If nutrition is of concern, consider a multivitamin and/or supplementation with protein shakes.

-What Can I Expect on the Day of Surgery?
+What can I expect on the day of the surgery?